Rothamsted/graphql-api/README.md

-# graphql-api
-KnetMiner Platform API BETA
+# KnetMiner Platform API BETA

 We are beginning to migrate the KnetMiner REST API and Java code to [Apollo-GraphQL](https://www.apollographql.com/).